Who can visit

 Pregnant women and birth partners

-- Birthing mothers are encouraged to have one birthing partner when they are in labour.
+- Birthing people are encouraged to have one birthing partner when they are in labour.

-- One support person is welcome to visit a mother on the postnatal ward 24 hours a day.
+- One support person is welcome to visit a birthing person on the postnatal ward 24 hours a day.
 There will be no ability to swap this person and visitors should endeavour to remain at bedsides as much as possible.

-- All women and birthing people will be able to attend hospital-based antenatal clinics (Windsor walk, Community Midwives Centre, Midwives House, Orpington Hospital, Beckenham Beacon and Queen Mary’s – Sidcup) with one other person.
+- All birthing people will be able to attend hospital-based antenatal clinics (Windsor walk, Community Midwives Centre, Midwives House, Orpington Hospital, Beckenham Beacon and Queen Mary’s – Sidcup) with one other person.

-- In the Neonatal Unit, the mother and baby are treated as one, which means the other parent of the baby can visit.
+- In the Neonatal Unit, the birthing person and baby are treated as one, which means the other parent of the baby can visit.

-- We will support breastfeeding mothers in non-maternity wards to have their baby stay with them where appropriate and to have a visiting partner.
+- We will support breastfeeding people in non-maternity wards to have their baby stay with them where appropriate and to have a visiting partner.

 All visitors should wear a face mask, and comply with social distancing and hand sanitisation rules.
 See our maternity services during coronavirus section for more information.